Preparing for your Arrival in Cambridge

 There is very limited College accommodation for couples.
 We recommend that you seek double accommodation on the private market as it is unlikely that we are able to offer such accommodation to new students.

-If you are planning to live in private accommodation, please notify the Graduate Administrator so we can note that you will not need a Graduate room from us.
+If you are planning to live in private accommodation, please notify the Postgraduate Office so we can note that you will not need a room from us.

-The Graduate Administrator will contact you soon after your admission has been confirmed with your formal accommodation offer.
-If you do not receive your accommodation offer within a week of your admission being confirmed, please contact the Graduate Administrator.
+The Postgraduate Administrator will contact you soon after your admission has been confirmed with your formal accommodation offer.
 A room will be allocated to you once we have received payment of £100 room deposit and confirmation of your arrival date.
+All accommodation queries can be directed to the Accommodation Manager at firstname.lastname@example.org

 No pets are allowed in College accommodation.